List of European countries by minimum wage: Minimum wages by country (other countries)

 Countries that have main territories in Asia, with small or no territories in Europe:

 Minimum wages by country (other territories)

 The following list includes states with limited recognition:

 Countries with no minimum wage

-In some countries, minimum wage has been replaced with another system to provide an income.

-See Guaranteed minimum income and Basic income.
+In some countries, the minimum wage has been replaced with another system designed to establish an adequate income level, such as the use of collective labour agreements.
+See also Guaranteed minimum income and Universal basic income.